sillycowvalley/Hopper/Source/Languages/Tiny6502/ReadMe.md

 3. **Control Structures:**
    - Simple, C-like control structures: `if`, `while`, `for`, and `switch`, with strict type expectations for boolean expressions.
+   - Distinct keywords for breaking out of loops and preventing fall-through in switch cases (`break` and `done` respectively).
    - Minimal syntactic sugar to keep parsing simple.

 4. **Function Calls:**